PhD ISS: Critical Factors in Start-ups and Emerging Firms

 - Case study work in groups, presentations and feedback

-Magnus Klofston is Professor in Innovation & Entrepreneurship and founding director of Centre for Innovation and Entrepreneurship (CIE) at Linköping University.
+Magnus Klofsten is Professor in Innovation & Entrepreneurship and founding director of Centre for Innovation and Entrepreneurship (CIE) at Linköping University.
 Sweden.

 His research is oriented towards the early growth and development of technology-based firms, financing young ventures and university-industry relations.
 Over the years he has built up thorough experience of planning and implementation of different growth and development programs for technology-based firms.